Here’s a look at the life of Carlos the Jackal, once one of the world’s most wanted terrorists.

 June 27, 1975 - Kills two French secret agents and a fellow revolutionary.

 December 21-29, 1975 - Takes 60-70 hostages at an OPEC meeting in Vienna.
 Most are released shortly afterward.
-However, a group of 11 hostages and several terrorists leaves Austria by plane and makes several stops in North Africa.
-Although Carlos' instructions were to kill the Saudi Arabian oil minister and the Iranian interior minister, everyone is released alive after a $50 million ransom is paid.
+However, a group of 11 hostages and several terrorists leave Austria by plane and makes several stops in North Africa.
+Although Ramirez’s instructions were to kill the Saudi Arabian oil minister and the Iranian interior minister, everyone is released alive after a $50 million ransom is paid.

 April 22, 1982 - Masterminds a Paris car bombing that kills one and injures 63.